 The amount of data that organizations handle is growing exponentially, and an increasing proportion of this data is sensitive in some way.
-Whether it is personally identifiable information (PII) covered under GDPR, CCPA, HIPAA, or other regulations, valuable intellectual property, or other confidential company data, encryption provides strong protection that renders the data useless should it be stolen by cyber criminals.
+Whether it is personally identifiable information (PII) covered under GDPR (General Data Protection Regulation), CCPA (California Consumer Privacy Act), HIPAA (Health Insurance Portability & Accountability Act), or other regulations, valuable intellectual property, or other confidential company data, encryption provides strong protection that renders the data useless should it be stolen by cyber criminals.

-It is important that the correct algorithm and key size are selected for each encryption key.
-This will depend on the intended usage and should take into account a number of factors such as security, performance, interoperability, lifespan, etc. These choices should be made by an experienced cryptographic consultant.
+It is important that the correct algorithm and key size are selected for each data encryption key.
+This will depend on the intended usage and should consider several factors such as security, performance, interoperability, lifespan, etc. These choices should be made by an experienced cryptographic consultant.

 Each encryption key has a lifecycle – it is created, has a working lifespan, and finally reaches the end of its useful life.
 Each of the following steps must be properly controlled:

 - Key generation: it is important that data encryption keys are cryptographically strong.
 Like a good password, this requires a high degree of randomness.
 Software or hardware incorporating a NIST-certified random number generator should be used.

 - Key rotation: in the same way that passwords should be updated periodically, it is good practice to update (or “rotate”) encryption keys periodically.
 The frequency of rotation depends on the type of key and how and where it is used.

 - Key retirement: when no longer required, an encryption key should be retired.
 Generally, this means permanently deleting it to ensure there is no further risk and to reduce the number of active keys being managed.